bigvisionai/pyOpenAnnotate/README.md

 <img src="https://learnopencv.com/wp-content/uploads/2022/11/image-annotation-tool-strawberries-and-fishes-opencv-contour-analysis.png" alt="Automated Annotation pyOpenAnnotate" width="900">

 ## How To Use pyOpenAnnotate?
-Annotating using pyOpenAnnotate is pretty simple.
-Use the command 'annotate` followed by the following flags as per the requirement.
+Annotating images using pyOpenAnnotate is pretty simple.
+Use the command `annotate` followed by the following flags as per the requirement.
 ### 1. Annotate Images

 ```